valantic/spartacus-blueprint/README.md

-# Getting Started With Spartacus Schematics
+# Getting Started With Composable Storefront Schematics

-This repository is a Custom Schematics implementation for Angular/Spartacus Blueprints from Valantic Spartacus Base Setup.
+This repository is a Custom Schematics implementation for Component Blueprints for Composable Storefront (formerly Spartacus) from Valantic.
+It can be used to create new components / features for SAP Composable Storefront Projects.

 Following blueprints are implemented as for now:
 - Feature
 - CMS Component
 - Simple Component

+### Angular / Composable Storefront Version

+This Repository is based on Angular Version 14.
+It is therefore only compatible with Composable Storefront Versions > 5.0.0.

 ### How to use